 Smoking.
-I don’t get it (and nor should you!).
+I don’t get it (and nor should you!) *wags finger*

 I remember trying my first ciggy at the tender age of 14.
 I was in the midst of a tragic family holiday in Magaluf (my parents were blissfully unaware of Magaluf’s reputation).
 Great holiday.

 As a non-smoker and anti-smoking activist, I can detect the scent of smoke quite easily, even from someone that consumed a cigarette several hours ago.
-It’s a trick that smokers seem to be phased by.
-Most smokers are generally delusional to how potent the smell of smoke is, and they think their tainted, disjointed and useless sense of smell can compete with a non-smokers.
-My ex used to lie about smoking all the time and it made for very amusing encounters.
-“You’ve had a ciggerate, I can smell it all over you”, I would say.
-She would then sniff her fingers and shove them under my nose, “No, I haven’t…here, smell them” Of course, it stunk of smoke, and probably salmon, but she had no idea.
+It’s a “trick” that smokers seem to be phased by.
+From my experience, most smokers are generally delusional to how potent the smell of cigarette smoke is.

 I despise smoking, but not only for the health risks, but also for the destructive risks they cause for landlords.
 Smoking increases the risk of fire and the long-term smells and stains they leave behind can be detrimental to future lets.
 Not to mention, removing the trace of smoke can be an expensive fix.